 Discovering the weather can be as simple as getting outside and using your senses to experience it!
 However, if you'd like to investigate the weather more thoroughly, you'll require:

 - A diary or notebook and a pencil to keep track of your weather experiments

 - A clipboard for keeping track of the weather in the field (optional)

 - If you've set up weather experiments like the windsock or rain gauge below, check them to see what's changed and make a note of it.

-- Keep a note of everything you see or experience in a weather diary.
-Keeping track of the weather can be really interesting, especially when you combine it with your knowledge of wildlife and how that wildlife interacts with the weather each day,
+- Keep a note of everything you notice or experience in a weather diary.
+Keeping track of the weather can be really interesting, especially when you combine it with your knowledge of wildlife and how that wildlife interacts with the weather each day.

 - Don't forget to tell us when you have completed the activity!
 When you mark the activity as complete, you will be asked to upload a photo, drawing or your weather diary to show us what you've learnt about the weather!

 Use the 'Mark as complete' button at the top of this page to tell us you've completed your activity.
 You'll need to show us what you did by uploading a photo of what you saw or measured, or your family on the lookout for wild weather!
 Alternatively, draw or paint what you saw or upload a piece of writing - like a weather diary - describing your experience.

 Meteorologists (weather scientists) measure the speed and direction of wind using instruments called anemometers.
 A simpler instrument is a windsock.
 Discover how to make one, and also how to measure rain with a simple gauge, below.